-Última actualització de la pàgina: 7 d’octubre de 2022
+Última actualització de la pàgina: 27 de gener de 2023

 We want to make sure we show a variety of wallets covering the feature-rich landscape of wallets so that users can navigate Ethereum in a confident manner.

 Anyone is free to suggest adding a wallet on ethereum.org.
 If there's a wallet that we have missed, please suggest it!

 Anyone is free to suggest a new wallet.
 Wallets are currently listed on:

 Wallets are rapidly changing in Ethereum.
 We've tried to create a fair framework for consideration on ethereum.org but the listing criteria will change and evolve over time.

 - A security-tested product - whether through audit, an internal security team, open sourced coded, or some other method, your wallet's security must be reliable.
 This reduces the risk to our users and shows us that you take security seriously.